Northern Congolian forest–savanna mosaic: Geography

 The Northern Congolian forest–savanna mosaic lies between the equatorial Congolian forests to the south and the drier East Sudanian savanna to the north.
 It extends from the Cameroon Highlands in the west, across central Cameroon and the southern Central African Republic to southwestern South Sudan and northeastern Democratic Republic of the Congo, where it is bounded on the east by flooded grasslands of the Sudd, the eastern block of the East Sudanian savanna, and the Albertine Rift montane forests.

 The ecoregion lies on a dissected plateau composed of ancient precambrian rocks.
 Elevations range from 500 to 700 meters.
 Most of the plateau is drained by the northern tributaries of the Congo River, except the easternmost portion which is drained by the Nile River.

 Climate

 The ecoregion has a tropical savanna climate.
 Average annual rainfall ranges from 1200 to 1600 mm.
-Rinfall is generally higher in the south, in the transition to the Congolian forests, and lower in the north at the edge of the Sudanian savanna.
+Rainfall is generally higher in the south, in the transition to the Congolian forests, and lower in the north at the edge of the Sudanian savanna.
 There is a summer rainy season and winter dry season.
 Temperatures range from 34 °C in the summer wet season to 13 °C in the cooler winter dry season.